WebAssembly/design/BinaryEncoding.md

 Both `varuintN` and `varintN` can be encoded with non-canonical LEB128 values where:

-* non-significant zero `0x80` bytes are present in an over-large encoding; and / or
+* non-relevant zero `0x80` bytes are present in an over-large encoding; and / or
-* non-significant LEB128 bits are ignored.
+* non-relevant LEB128 bits (bits past the size) are ignored.

 In both cases, the _N_ bit limitation applies.